isomerpages/gb-assist/_gov-assist/1-overview.md

       <ul class="gobizfinsup1Table-firstTable_table__options">
         <div align="justify"><p>The Singapore Government offers a range of assistances to help businesses grow and succeed.
 There are over 100 assistances available, from funding support to references and programs for building skills and knowledge.</p>

         <p>The e-adviser is a free online tool to help businesses in selecting the right assistance schemes based on their business needs.
 Access the e-adviser here to receive a set of recommended assistance.</p></div>
       </ul>
       <a href="https://ea-staging.l1t.molb.gov.sg/#/"><div class="gobizfinsup1Table-firstTable_table__getstart">Get recommendation from e-adviser</div></a>
     </li>
   </ul>
 </div>

-<center><h2>Search by Assistance Type</h2>
+<center><h2>Search by Assistance Type</h2></center>

 <div align="justify"><p>Look for a tax incentive, loan, grant, or program here.
 Do keep in mind that you will need to meet certain criteria to be eligible for funding support.
-What you can apply for largely depends on what sector you are in and the growth stage of your business.</center>
+What you can apply for largely depends on what sector you are in and the growth stage of your business.

 <div class="gobizTable">